gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Furthermore, the CBOR map specified as payload of the Join Request MAY also include the following additional parameter, which MUST be present if the 'client_cred' parameter is present.

 * The 'client_cred_verify' parameter, which is encoded as a CBOR byte string and contains a signature computed by the joining node, in order to prove possession of its own private key.
-In particular, the signature is computed over the nonce N received in the 2.01 (Created) response to the Token POST (see {{ssec-token-post}}).
+The signature is computed over the nonce N received in the 2.01 (Created) response to the Token POST (see {{ssec-token-post}}).
+In particular, the joining node MUST use the COSE_CounterSignature0 object {{RFC8152}}, with the Sig_structure containing the nonce N as payload; and an empty external_aad.
 The joining node computes the signature by using the same private key and countersignature algorithm it intends to use for signing messages in the OSCORE group.

 ## Join Response {#ssec-join-resp}